putta54/MW208_Raceline_Optimization/README.md

 ### **Notes**

 Most of the track data I tested was from this Github repository, [Race Track Database](https://github.com/TUMFTM/racetrack-database).
 The data is available in a neat format with the x and y coordinates in the first two columns and the left and right track widths on the other two.
-Currently, the only animations that I have are for a marker moving along the trajectory.
-I am working on adding a velocity component to that.

-I will upload the code for this project on my Github repository with the appropriate comments and documentation to increase clarity.

 Any feedback or suggestions are welcome!